 def execute(self):

-self.iterator = itertools.tee(self.values)
+self.iterator = (None, iter(self.values))

-Writing a Field Receiver is similar to writing a normal Receiver, it will just be called multiple times until the Transmitter runs out of data.
+Writing a field Receiver is similar to writing a normal Receiver, it will just be called multiple times until the Transmitter runs out of data.
 Here’s an example of a node that prints each value in a Field.

 @wob.receiver("value", "input", is_field=True)